 By reducing the stress of the divorce process and working with a neutral mediator, it is possible to create more satisfying, constructive, private, and inexpensive arrangements for child custody, child support, spousal support, and division of assets.
 Furthermore, the mediation process can help you establish the building blocks for a successful co-parenting relationship moving forward by working together to make your own arrangements, rather than having a judge decide those arrangements for you.

 No one solution is right for every dispute.
 While mediation can be adopted to work in many different situations, the fact of the matter is that it requires a commitment from both parties to work together- and find common ground compromises in many different areas.

 At Jacobs Berger, LLC, we encourage our clients to choose the mediation process over divorce litigation, but only when we believe that mediation can and will work for you.
 Contact our firm to schedule an honest and thorough assessment of your unique situation today.

 At Jacobs Berger, LLC our attorneys have extensive experience helping our clients to more peaceably, privately, inexpensively, and efficiently resolve their divorce issues through the mediation process in Randolph, Madison, Tewksbury, Morristown, and the greater Morris County area.

 The unique approach of our firm focuses on helping clients to construct the building blocks for a successful legal, financial, and parental future, rather than tearing down all that you have worked to achieve through contentious, and often unnecessary, litigation.

 Regardless of how you choose to resolve your divorce, we are ready to provide you with skilled legal guidance and representation throughout the process, and ensure you and your family’s future.

-To schedule a confidential case assessment with our firm today regarding your divorce, and how the mediation process can benefit you during this process, please contact us online, or through our Morristown, NJ office at (973) 718-7705.
+To schedule a confidential Strategic Planning Session with our firm today regarding your divorce, and how the mediation process can benefit you during this process, please contact us online, or through our Morristown, NJ office at (973) 718-7705.